 The kids are very good, but you can clearly see that Phoenix had the biggest potential.
 I was shocked when he died because I believed he was on his way of becoming one of the best actors of his generation.
 The cast also includes Kiefer Sutherland (A Few Good Men) as the town’s meanie.
 John Cusack (Say Anything) appears briefly as Wheaton’s big brother.
-The cast also includes Jason Oliver (The Wizard), Bradley Gregg (A Nightmare on Elm Street 3: Dream Warriors), and Casey Siemaszko.
+The cast also includes Jason Oliver (The Wizard), Bradley Gregg (A Nightmare on Elm Street 3: Dream Warriors), and Casey Siemaszko (Back to the Future).

 Conclusions & Final Thoughts:

 Stand by Me is told simply and skillfully.
 The characters are more fully realized than in most teen movies.
 The excellent script is by Raynold Gideon and Bruce A. Evans.
 Thomas Del Ruth’s (The Breakfast Club) cinematography and Jack Nitzsche’s (An Officer and a Gentleman and John Carpenter’s Starman) heavy-hearted music score are great too.
-I don’t think this is a great, great movie, but it explores teen angst with honesty, humor and heart.
+I don’t think it was a perfect movie, but it explores teen angst with honesty, humor and heart.
 Color, 88 minutes, Rated PG.